NoahRAdler/TimeManagementApp/README.txt

   **Notes for current features**: There is a Tkinter askFileDialog method which was not used for finding files but would have been easier.
 This is since I wanted to learn about finding all files in a directory and the intricacies behind it.
 To run the app without the console change the extension from .py to .pyw, also make sure to have a TodoAndReminders folder, which needs to contain at least 1 text file.

-Currently WIP: Adding ico/top image to app window(s) and finalizing project
+If you download the .zip everything should be where it needs to.